Know the difference between a philosophy and an outlook

 We believe that our role is to simplify our clients’ lives.
 We have watched an industry use complexity to confuse clients and to justify fees.
 We take the opposite approach.
 We know that simple does not mean easy.

 In fact, when it comes to investing, simple requires more thought.
-We keep our clients’ portfolios simple through carefully and thoughtfully selected ETFs (exchange-traded funds), index funds and in less efficient markets, actively managed mutual funds.
+We keep our clients’ portfolios simple and low-cost through carefully and thoughtfully selected ETFs (exchange-traded funds).